Provinces of Finland: Duties

 The official administrative subentities under the Provincial Office authorities were the Registry Offices (maistraatti, magistrat).
 Formerly there was also a division to state local districts (kihlakunta, härad), which were districts for police, prosecution, and bailiff services, but there was reorganization such that 24 police districts were founded.
 These usually encompass multiple municipalities.

 Provinces governed only state offices, such as the police.
 Most services, such as healthcare and maintenance of local streets, were and remain today the responsibility of municipalities of Finland.
 Many municipalities are too small for a hospital and some other services, so they cooperate in municipality groups, e.g. health care districts, using borders that vary depending on the type of service.
 Often Swedish-language municipalities cooperate even if they do not share a border.

-List of all provinces that ever existed
+History

 In 1634, administratives provinces were formed in Sweden, and therefore in Finland, which was a part of Sweden until 1809.
 Five of the provinces covered what is now Finland; some of these also covered parts of what are now Russia.
 The exact division of the country into provinces has fluctuated over time.

-The boundaries of the old provinces partly survive in telephone area codes and electoral districts.
-The exception is Helsinki: there is a telephone numbering area that comprises Greater Helsinki (code 09), while only the city of Helsinki proper comprises the electoral district of Helsinki, the rest of Greater Helsinki belonging to the Uusimaa electoral district.